Nishwartha Bhalobasa: Plot

 In her becoming a model, Meghla ditches Ananta and starts to date another man.
 She got drunk one day and Ananta saved her.
 Ananta forgives her for her misconduct.
 Due to excessive greed for success Meghla falls into the trap of Bashir Khan (Misha Sawdagor).
 She cheats Ananta again.
 Meghla is portrayed as a very non-empathic person who only loves herself and she cheats Ananta again and again for fake fame and avarice.
 Even when Ananta was in the hospital she completely forgot about him and kept cheating on him.
 We have seen Meghla suffered a lot in her childhood.
 She had nothing of her own, for a long time of hardship she wanted to do something on her own but with the wrong motivation.
 She cannot commit to Ananta, violated the sanctity of his commitment, partnership, and love, disrespected him in front of another guy to tell him lie that she is not in any relationship with him.
 Meghla broke his trust, yet Ananta gave her all his property and left home.
 Here in the film Meghla is shown as a very evil fated woman maybe because the film was made by a man.
 What happened inside her mind and she was not satisfied after having everything in life seems to be very surprising.
 She is portrayed in a very negative way and the male protagonist seems to be a saint which is an imbalanced characterization.

 Ananta decided to commit suicide at that time.
 Just before he jumped down, his phone rang.
 A terrific fight took place between him and the villain gang, Ananta gets injured immensely.
 He was shot many times.
 A few shots after that- cars are stopped in the road, garments are closed down, so are the shops. precisely, the whole country is astounded.
 People from all over the country pray for Ananta.
 Their prayer gets accepted and finally, Ananta's life was saved.
-The doctor comes out and says "I have seen many miracles in life but this one is nothing alike to the others".The movie comes to an end and Ananta continues to love Borsha.
+The doctor comes out and says "I have seen many miracles in life but this one is nothing alike to the others".The movie comes to an end and Ananta continues to love Meghla.

 The overall story is very unrealistic and sensitive towards representing women.
-If Ananta loved her so much why they were not married?
-Meghla seems to have no talent she is a model just because of Ananta.
+If Ananta loved her so much, why they were not married?
+Meghla seems to have no talent even though she is a model just because of Ananta.
 She came to the limelight not by hard work but only for being with Ananta.
 She is fully dependent and an evil-spirited woman who was trapped by the wrong guys every time.
-At one point Megha wanted to stand on her foot. she wanted to become a model and don't wanted to use Ananta's car. but this was shown in a very negative way. she was framed as a villain throughout the film who just relied on Ananta's goodness.
+At one point Meghla wanted to stand on her foot. she wanted to become a model and don't wanted to use Ananta's car. but this was shown in a very negative way. she was framed as a villain throughout the film who just relied on Ananta's goodness.